-In keeping with the Jesuit tradition, The Center for Service Learning in the Rueckert-Hartman College for Health Professions (RHCHP) at Regis University serves as a resource for faculty and students to connect academic/didactic course objectives with community-based learning opportunities.
+In keeping with the Jesuit tradition, The Service Learning Committee in the Rueckert-Hartman College for Health Professions (RHCHP) at Regis University serves as a resource for faculty and students to connect academic/didactic course objectives with community-based learning opportunities.
 Service learning is integrated into the core curriculum to promote an understanding of personal responsibilities and appreciation for the diversity of our global community.